open/close all folders

-- From Dragon Ball Z: Mr. Satan/Hercule.
-Toriyama admits that Hercule is one of his favorite characters and he gets a lot of screentime in the Buu Arc.
-However, he's very popular (especially in the Japanese fandom, he's more of a Base Breaker in the west).
+- From Dragon Ball Z: Mr. Satan.
+Toriyama admits he is one of his favorite characters and he gets a lot of screentime in the Buu Arc.
+However, he's very popular (especially in the Japanese fandom, he's more of a Base-Breaking Character in the west).
 According to Akira Toriyama, this has shifted through the years starting with Goku, Krillin, Tenshinhan, and finally settling on Piccolo as his overall favorite character.

 - Kira Yamato and Lacus Clyne of Mobile Suit Gundam SEED and Mobile Suit Gundam SEED Destiny.
 Director Mitsuo Fukuda admitted that they're stand-ins for him and his wife, Chiaki Morosawa, who is also one of the head writers of the show.

 - The author of Attack on Titan, Hajime Isayama, mentioned that his favorite character is Jean Kirschtein due to his ability to be blunt and say exactly what he's thinking despite the circumstances.

 - The director of Mobile Suit Gundam 00, Seiji Mizushima, stated that his favorite character was Nena Trinity, largely because he worked with her CV, Rie Kugimiya, on Fullmetal Alchemist.
 Although Nena's role in the series was largely unimportant and her fate was anticlimatic, she was a popular character in the series in Japan.
 Of course, in the West, to this day it's still a push between people who think she's cool and those who look at her as an evil bitch.

 - Rurouni Kenshin: Watsuki has admitted to Kyoto Arc villain Shishio Makoto being his favorite character, and basically resorted to Deus ex Machina so that Kenshin wouldn't have to break his vow in order to survive their battle.